 6. HVAC Tune-Up!

 Before Thanksgiving, get a quick HVAC tune-up as it can go a long way in keeping your mind at ease during the festive season.
-It is one of the ways to avoid HVAC disasters.
+It is one of the main Thanksgiving heating tips to avoid a disaster.
 A thorough and simple inspection of the HVAC system includes a thermostat check, duct inspection, airflow, safety control test, etc. This will help you avoid any potential issues or major breakdowns during holidays.